wustl-data/wustl-data.github.io/docs/resources/external.md

 sidebar_position: 3
 ---

 This page of supplemental resources is made available for those who are interested in deeper information about a topic.
 These resources may be helpful for different students in different ways based on background and learning style, but are more in-depth than what is necessary to succeed in the class.
 In other words, whether you're confused about a topic or eager to learn more, these resources may point you in the right direction.
-I will add to this list as each module is released.
+I will keep this list updated as each module is released.

 ### Shell commands
 - [Learn Enough Command Line to be Dangerous](https://www.learnenough.com/command-line-tutorial) - Course/E-book